smokeless/adjust_brightness/README.md

+# adjust_brightness
 This is a simple script for adjusting screen brightness on a linux system.
 Sometimes you just want a quick and dirty fix for something.

-This quick and dirty fix will require you to suid root so that you can edit /sys/.../brightness.
-If you are uncomfortable doing so, you can execute it as root, or change permissions on your .../brightness file.
+If you want to run this script without sudo you can change perms on /sys/.../brightness.

 This is set up for my laptop specifically.
 Before using you should edit the py file to fit your machine.